 So the Internet causes scientific knowledge to become obsolete faster than was the case with the older print media.
 A scientist trained in the print media tradition is aware that there is knowledge stored in the print journals, but I wonder if the new generation of scientists, who grow up with the Internet, are aware of this.

 Also, print journals were forever.
 They may have merely gathered dust for decades, but they could still be read by any later generation.
 I can no longer read my own articles stored on the floppy discs of the 's.
 Computer technology has changed too much.

 Will information stored on the Internet become unreadable to later generations because of data storage changes, and the knowledge lost?
 At the moment the data is accessible.
 More importantly, the raw experimental data is becoming available to theorists like myself via the Internet.
 It is well known from the history of science that experimentalists quite often do not appreciate the full significance of their own observations.
 Now that the Internet allows the experimenter to post her data, we theorists can individually analyze it.

-Let me give an example from my own work.
+go to link Let me give an example from my own work.
 Standard quantum mechanics asserts that an interference pattern of electrons passing through a double slit must have a certain distribution as the number of electrons approaches infinity.
 However, this same standard quantum mechanics does not give an exact description of the rate at which the final distribution will be approached.
 Many-Worlds quantum mechanics, in contrast, gives us a precise formula for this rate of approach, since according to Many-Worlds quantum mechanics, physical reality is not probabilistic at all, but more deterministic than the universe of classical mechanics.